 be well-rounded….CELEBRATE PI DAY !!!!

-Pi: Arguably the most famous number not an integer, pi comes from dividing the distance around a circle by the greatest distance across the circle: circumference divided by diameter.
-This quotient or ratio equals the number pi no matter how big the circle is.
-Even though this relationship has been known for thousands of years, it was only 300 years ago that the Greek letter pi (the first letter of the Greek word for “surrounding perimeter”) was introduced.
-This number has a decimal representation which never stops or repeats, although modern computers have now computed pi to over a trillion decimal places!
+what is pi?
+Pi comes from dividing the distance around a circle (i.e., circumference) by the greatest distance across that circle (i.e., diameter), and that result is the same number no matter how large the circle is.
+Even though this relationship has been known for thousands of years, it was only 3 centuries ago that the Greek letter π (pi, the first letter of the Greek word for “surrounding perimeter”) was introduced.
+Pi is an irrational number and so it cannot be written as a fraction and its decimal representation never stops or repeats.
+Computers have now computed over 12 trillion decimal places of pi so far.

 pi day classroom COMICS activity I wrote: “Cartoon Corner” on p.
 383 & 387 of the March 2007 (12(7)) Mathematics Teaching in the Middle School

 RESEARCH ARTICLE I co-wrote about family math nights which featured pi activities: “Parent Power Nights: A Vehicle for Engaging Adults/Families in Learning Mathematics.”(Nov.
 2008) Adults Learning Mathematics International Journal, 3(2b), 36-52. http://www.alm-online.net/images/ALM/journals/almij-volume3_2_b_nov2008.pdf